 - A. The Chair shall preside at all meetings, hearings, and deliberations, decide all points of order or procedure, and appoint members to any committee of the board.
 The Chair may administer oaths and may request the attendance of witnesses and the production of material germane to any issue under consideration. - B. The Vice Chair shall assume the duties of the Chair whenever the Chair is absent, or at the Chair's request.
-Whenever the Chair and the Vice Chair are absent, or at their request, the DRB members shall elect a Chair to temporarily assume the duties of Chair. - C. It shall be the duty of all members to review the minutes and other official records of DRB meetings and actions, and correct and ratify these when appropriate and necessary. - D. The Secretary shall take minutes of all meetings, unless delegated to staff.
-The DRB may appoint staff as the Secretary.
+Whenever the Chair and the Vice Chair are absent, or at their request, the DRB members shall elect an Acting Chair to temporarily assume the duties of Chair. - C. It shall be the duty of all members to review the minutes and other official records of DRB meetings and actions, and correct and ratify these when appropriate and necessary. - D. Town staff shall take the minutes of all meetings, unless delegated to a board member. - E. Minutes shall be deemed approved on the day they are posted. ( The Board should consider whether they wish to vote on approving the minutes at each meeting) - F. In the event that minutes need to be corrected town staff shall make the necessary corrections and provide the updated minutes to the board at their next scheduled meeting for a vote to approve the changes. - G. Board members may also request changes to the minutes.
+Such changes shall follow the steps noted in F.